Home Compare JCI vs SIE.DE

 Johnson Controls International vs Siemens Aktiengesellschaft: Which Stock Looks Stronger in 2026?

-Johnson Controls International leads structurally, with growth as the clearest single gap between the two profiles.
+The structural profiles are close, with Siemens Aktiengesellschaft carrying a narrow edge on valuation.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (JCI: Russell 1000, SIE.DE: DAX 40).
+Peer scores are normalised within each company's primary universe (JCI: Russell 1000, SIE.DE: HDAX).

 Trajectory Similarity